BenoitHeintzCSU/lpro_ait_tp1_team2/README.md

 ## 3. Octopus 9DOF module assembly - Compass only (HMC5883L)

-1. Same exercice as previously.
+1. Same exercise as previously.
 Complete previous assembly and test procedures.
     - Use power supply on the motor driver blue connectors.
-    - <span style="color:red">**Double check you plugged power supply properly.
+    - <span style="color:red">**Double check your plugged power supply properly.
 I don't have spare modules!!
 If the red LED does not turn on, unplug the USB cable.**</span>
     - The compass might not have its 0 value aligned with the magnetic North.
 We won't mind about this during this TP.
-(In real life an offset has to be foud and applied... ask Augustin and François if you want to know more.)
+(In real life an offset has to be found and applied... ask Augustin and François if you want to know more.)

 ## 4. System control